Uniwersytet Warszawski, Wydział Nauk Ekonomicznych - Centralny System Uwierzytelniania

 The main topics include:

-4. Features of academic writing.
-The dos and don’ts of academic writing (good and bad examples).
+8. Features of academic writing: The dos and don’ts of academic writing.

-7. Criticality in the process of reading and writing.
+12. Criticality and argumentation in the process of reading and writing.

 13. Achieving better cohesion and coherence in academic texts.